1) Cycle along the River Vecht

 Much like in the olden days, travelling on the water is still one of the best ways to explore the countryside, offering splendid vistas whilst being a meditative mode of transport close to nature.
 For example, you could hire a boat in Uithoorn and explore the Amstel River countryside.
 Meanwhile by the River Vecht, the charming town of Muiden is a must for boat lovers, with countless ships sailing into and out of the historic harbour.

 3) Marvel at the extravagant country estates

-Enjoy the grandeur of the beautiful country houses dating from the Golden Age, when Amsterdam’s wealthy merchants would leave their primary residence in the heart of Amsterdam and retreat to their rural estates in summertime.
+Enjoy the grandeur of the beautiful country houses and estates dating from the Golden Age, when Amsterdam’s wealthy merchants would leave their primary residence in the heart of Amsterdam and retreat to their rural estates in summertime.
 South-east of Amsterdam, on the banks of the Amstel River and the River Vecht, you can still bike and boat past these historic houses with their acres of beautifully manicured gardens.
 Some are open to the public while others leave you dreaming of an aristocratic life by the water.

 4) Unleash your inner knight or damsel at the medieval fortress stretch